CSC207-UofT/course-project-sports-agents/phase0/walkthrough.md

 is passed from the
 command line to `sportsApp` to
-`CommandManager` which parses it and chooses a relevant use case - here, the `MemberManager` - and calls its `execute` method.
+`CommandManager` which parses it and chooses a relevant use case - here, the `LeagueMemberManager` - and calls its `execute` method.
-The `execute` method calls the private `createMatch` method to create and store a new `Match` object in the `MemberManager`, then passes back a conformation message up to `CommandManager` to `sportsApp` to the user.
+The `execute` method calls the private `createMatch` method to create and store a new `Match` object in the `LeagueMemberManager`, then passes back a conformation message up to `CommandManager` to `sportsApp` to the user.

-The second command, `member_manager add_member "Paul Gries"`, is passed to the `MemberManager`'s `execute` method exactly as described above.
-The `execute` method calls the private `addMember` method to create and store a new `Member` object in the `MemberManager`, then passes a conformation message to the user as described above.
+The second command, `member_manager add_member "Paul Gries"`, is passed to the `LeagueMemberManager`'s `execute` method exactly as described above.
+The `execute` method calls the private `addMember` method to create and store a new `LeagueMember` object in the `LeagueMemberManager`, then passes a conformation message to the user as described above.

 The third command,
-`member_manager bet "Paul Gries" "Semifinal 1" "Blue team"`, is passed from the command line to the `MemberManager`'s `execute` method.
-The `execute` method calls the private `bet` method to have the `Match` for Semifinal 1 record `Member` Paul Gries bet the Blue team will win.
+`member_manager bet "Paul Gries" "Semifinal 1" "Blue team"`, is passed from the command line to the `LeagueMemberManager`'s `execute` method.
+The `execute` method calls the private `bet` method to have the `Match` for Semifinal 1 record `LeagueMember` Paul Gries bet the Blue team will win.
 The conformation message is passed back to the user.

 The fourth command,
 `member_manager resolve_match "Semifinal 1" "Blue team"`,
-is passed from the command line to the `MemberManager`'s `execute` method.
+is passed from the command line to the `LeagueMemberManager`'s `execute` method.
 The `execute` method calls the private `resolveMatch` method to have the
 `Match` for Semifinal 1 update players on the outcome of their bet.
-The `MemberManager` drops the `Match`, as it is over.
+The `LeagueMemberManager` drops the `Match`, as it is over.
 The conformation message is passed back to the user.

 The fifth command,
 `member_manager member_info "Paul Gries"`,
-is passed from the command line to the `MemberManager`'s `execute` method.
-The `execute` method calls the private `memberInfo` method to find the `Member` Paul Gries and summarize his betting history, which is passed back to the user.
+is passed from the command line to the `LeagueMemberManager`'s `execute` method.
+The `execute` method calls the private `memberInfo` method to find the `LeagueMember` Paul Gries and summarize his betting history, which is passed back to the user.